Harvard-IACS/2020-AC295/content/pages/syllabus.md

 Each module is structured in three types of activities and they are: **Lectures**, **Reading Discussion**, and **Practicum**.
 Each activity requires the students to complete different assignments in the form of exercise/homework, quizzes, reading assignment, and presentation (see Assignments below).
 During the first 3 weeks of each module, students will attend Lecture on Tuesday and Reading Discussion on Thursday.
 The fourth week of each module will be Practicum on Tuesday and Thursday. **Attendance is mandatory**.

 1. **Reading List** consists in papers, blogs and other reading material that will be released no later than the beginning of each week.
-This will be the base for all the activities during the week.
+This will be the base for all the activities during the week See Readings Guidelines here [link to guidelines](https://docs.google.com/document/d/1TQuPat76TSobGVAxPl4DR-68UMuME5_M66J5rkAUr-k/edit#heading=h.svo9lvagryas).

 2. **Lectures** are held on **Tuesdays** from **4:30-5:45** pm in Cruft 309.
 During this activity we will discuss and summarize the basic concepts of the material covered during the week.

 3. **Reading Discussions** are held on **Thursdays** from **4:30-5:45** pm in in Cruft 309.
 During this activity, two groups will present to the rest of the class one or two papers from the Reading List and lead the discussion.
-See Presentation Guidelines below.
+See Paper Presentation Guidelines here [link to guidelines](https://docs.google.com/document/d/1uvl7lc2cmSO7hLi9akVD704VHshoTVIVye-xKGT-aGQ/edit#heading=h.svo9lvagryas).

 4. **Practicum** are activities in the form of a project based on the material covered in the module.
 The students will work in groups and be expected to deliver a complete assignment in 10 days.
 There will be three practicum.